How 988 works

 Teen Link

-Confidential peer support for teens, by teens to help with bullying, drug and alcohol concerns, stress, relationships difficulties, depression, and more.
+Offers confidential peer support for teens, by teens to help with bullying, drug and alcohol concerns, stress, relationships difficulties, depression, and more.

 Trans Lifeline

-Emotional, financial, and community support for trans and questioning people, provided by fellow members of the trans community.
+Available for emotional, financial, and community support for trans and questioning people, provided by fellow members of the trans community.

 Jed Foundation

-Information about how teens and young adults can support one another and overcome challenges.
+Provides information about how teens and young adults can support one another and overcome challenges.

 Black Mental Wellness

-Resources about mental health and behavioral health topics from a Black perspective.
+Collection of resources about mental health and behavioral health topics from a Black perspective.

 The Therapy Fund Foundation